naadam13/face_liveness_recognition/README.md

-# Face Liveness Detection
+# Face Liveness and Recognition
 ## Project Overview
 We have implemented face verification detection with liveness detection mechanism (to check whether the person detected on the camera is a REAL person or FAKE (eg. image, video, etc. of that person)), built with Convolutional Neural Network.

 ## Packages and Tools
 Check out requirements.txt for the correct version of packages.
-- Python 3.9.5
+- Python
 - OpenCV
-- TensorFlow 2.5
+- TensorFlow
 - Scikit-learn
 - Face_recognition
-- Flask
-- SQLite
-- SQLAlchemy (for Flask)

 ## Files explanation
 * **`collect_dataset.py`**: Collect face in each frame from a *video* dataset (real/fake) using face detector model (resnet-10 SSD in this case) and save to a directory (we provided a video example in videos folder, so you can collect the correct video dataset to train the model)